faezehghiasi/Reverse-Shell-Project/README.md

 # Reverse-Shell-Project
-This project implements a simple reverse shell using C. It consists of two programs: a server and a client.
-The server listens for incoming connections, while the client connects to the server and executes commands received from the server.
+This project implements a simple reverse shell using C. It includes two programs: a **server** and a **client**.
+The server listens for incoming connections, while the client connects to the server and executes received commands, sending back the output.

-The server then receives the output of these commands.
+---

-## Description
+## 📜 Description
-A reverse shell is a type of shell where the target machine opens a connection to an attacker's machine, allowing the attacker to execute commands on the target system.
-In this project, the server acts as the attacker's machine, and the client acts as the target machine.
-The server sends commands to the client, which executes them and sends back the results.
-This project demonstrates the basic principles of socket programming and remote command execution.
+A reverse shell is a type of shell where the target machine opens a connection to an attacker's machine, allowing the attacker to execute commands remotely.
+In this project:

+- **Server:** Acts as the attacker's machine, sending commands to the client.
+- **Client:** Acts as the target machine, executing commands and returning results.

+This project demonstrates core concepts of **socket programming** and **remote command execution** in C.

+---

-## Requirements
+## ✅ Requirements
-A Unix-like operating system (Linux, macOS, etc.)
+- A Unix-like operating system (Linux, macOS, etc.)

-GCC (x.y.z)
+- **GCC** compiler

+---

-## Building the Code
+## 🚀 Building the Code
-You can use the provided Makefile to build the server and client programs.
+Use the provided `Makefile` to compile both programs.

 **1-** Open a terminal.

-**2-** Navigate to the directory containing the Makefile.
+**2-** Navigate to the project directory containing the `Makefile`.

 **3-** Run the following command to build both the server and client: